10 Traits & Skills Recruiters Are Looking for in Finance Professionals

 3. Flexible communication.

-The most desired, yet uncommon skill in financial services professionals is communication, according the Bloomberg Job Skills Report 2016.
+The most desired, yet uncommon finance professional skill is communication, according the Bloomberg Job Skills Report 2016.
 Candidates who can communicate the stories behind the numbers will separate themselves from the crowd.
 The ability to explain complex figures without jargon demonstrates to employers that you’ll communicate clearly with clients and other team members.

 Tip: Include your verbal, written, and even visual communication skills in your resume by adding them to your work experience section.
 Here’s a sample line that you might include in your past work experience: